sveinbjornt/Sloth/README.md

 * Copying a file path now creates a file representation in clipboard in addition to text
 * File paths are now red in colour if selected file does not exist at path
-* Uniform Type Identifier is now used to identify app bundles instead of .app suffix
+* Uniform Type Identifier now used to identify app bundles instead of .app suffix
 * Fixed issue with Info Window's handling of moved or non-existent files
 * Minor interface refinements